What is a short sale and how does it benefit you here in North Carolina & New Jersey?

 Sometimes we’re actually able to do the work for you or even buy the house from you to get you out from under that mortgage… so that may be a viable option for you.

-We buy New Jersey, Brooklyn, Queens, Long Island houses and we work with home sellers like yourself who are having troubles getting out of your house the traditional way… or who can’t (or don’t want to) go the usual route of listing with an agent.
+We buy North Carolina & New Jersey houses and we work with home sellers like yourself who are having troubles getting out of your house the traditional way… or who can’t (or don’t want to) go the usual route of listing with an agent.

 Get a hold of us anytime to discuss your situation.
 We’re here for you!